sigma-s/100-Days-of-Code/log.md

 **Link to tweet:** [MightyJoeW Day 24](https://twitter.com/MightyJoeW/status/835275665540788225)

 **Sidenote Jones**
 The ‘coffee and code’ way of life is starting to make more sense.
 I’ve never been a consumer of coffee, but it’s been a few days in a row that I’ve gotten sleepy while trying to progress through this content.
-I may need to get a little taste of the coffee life #SleepyJones
+I may need to get a little taste of the coffee life :sleeping: #SleepyJones

 <h2 align="center">